Key takeaways

 Why Realtors Prefer eSignatures

-Paperwork has always been one of the least glamorous parts of real estate, but with market volatility intensifying —5.9% drop in existing-home sales from February to March 2025, reaching the lowest level since 2009—electronic signatures have become more critical than ever to expedite transactions and prevent deals from falling through.
+Paperwork has always been one of the least glamorous parts of real estate.
+With market volatility intensifying and transaction volume under pressure, electronic signatures have become more critical than ever to keep deals moving.

 They offer: